Walnux/ArrowDocuments/Arrowize/ArrowizePython.md

 Notes: in the future, the Python Standard Library will be moved to Python Arrow Binary from Python Arrow Meta, so user application doesn’t have to be packaged with Python Standard Library.

-Python Applications can run on Arrow according to steps below.
+Python Applications can be run on Arrow according to Below steps.

 ## Run Python Applications on Arrow